 Hollywood Casino is located in Charles Town in the far northeastern corner of the state — close to Baltimore, Washington D.C. and the Pennsylvania border.
 The attached racetrack features year-round thoroughbred horse racing.

-The property is owned by Penn National, which operates retail sports betting under a partnership with William Hill.
+The property is owned by Penn National.
 The Hollywood license also carried DraftKings into the market starting in 2019.

 Hollywood features more than 2,500 slot machines, a 16-table poker room, and a standard array of pit games like craps, blackjack, roulette and various types of casino poker.

 Mountaineer is home to the state’s other thoroughbred racetrack, formerly known as Waterford Park and renamed Mountaineer Park in 1987.
 The property is located in New Cumberland, at the far northern tip of the state about an hour west of Pittsburgh.

 Mountaineer obtained permission in 1994 to install slot machines, becoming the first legal “racino” in the US.
 Table games followed in 2007.
 The casino now 1,100 slot machines, 32 table games, and a 14-table poker room, while the track hosts live races for six months every year.